 Lesbian Couples as Visibly Invisible

-Like the Ladies of Llangollen who lived in Wales over a century before them, Stein and Toklas lived openly as life partners among the upper classes, who celebrated rather than condemned them.
+Like the Ladies of Llangollen who lived in Wales over a century before them, Stein and Toklas lived openly as life partners among the upper classes that celebrated rather than condemned them.
 Both couples were famous as hosts and entertainers.
-Both were considered eccentric, wrapping themselves in the legends they constructed around themselves, and refraining from publicly revealing their same-sex attraction in the dynamics of their mutual devotion.

 Georgine Skeene was gay there and she was regular, regular in being gay, regular in not being gay, regular in being a gay one who was not being gay longer than was needed to one being quite a gay one.
 They were both gay then there and both working there then.